Tracing with Ftrace: Critical Tooling for Linux Development

-Join us for Tracefs: The Building Blocks of Linux Kernel Tracing by Ftrace, with Steven Rostedt, Open Source Engineer at VMware.
+Join us for Tracing with Ftrace: Critical Tooling for Linux Development, with Steven Rostedt, Open Source Engineer at VMware.

 Ftrace is the internal kernel infrastructure on how to connect callbacks to almost every function in the Linux kernel.
 The name “ftrace” also refers to a broader tracing infrastructure that implements not only function tracing, but trace events, dynamic events (from kprobes and uprobes), histograms, and many other tracers.
 The control of this tracing infrastructure is through the “tracefs” file system.
 The tracefs file system contains many files and directories all used to enable/disable tracing and retrieve its results.